Maximize the power of referral marketing. Learn how to set up your own program and build a community of early adopters.

 Let’s look at an example of a referral marketing strategy to make the above points clear.
 Take the case of a pre-launch stage of a new blockchain game.
 The objective is to create a thriving community on a Discord server ahead of the launch, which is full of early adopters.

 At Blaze, we specialize in analyzing and measuring platforms such as Discord, Twitter or Telegram to track and reward community behavior.
-Schedule a demo today to find out more about organic growth strategies that drive engagement and retention.
+Sign up to Blaze today.